-1. Drug recognition technician training program.
-No later than November 1, 1990, the board of trustees of the Maine Criminal Justice Academy shall establish:

-A. A program that meets the National Highway Traffic Safety Administration guidelines for training and certification of drug recognition technicians; and

-B. Eligibility standards for admission of law enforcement officers to the program that are consistent with National Highway Traffic Safety Administration guidelines and that ensure that trainees are:
+- 1. Drug recognition technician training program.
+No later than November 1, 1990, the board of trustees of the Maine Criminal Justice Academy shall establish: - A. A program that meets the National Highway Traffic Safety Administration guidelines for training and certification of drug recognition technicians; and - B. Eligibility standards for admission of law enforcement officers to the program that are consistent with National Highway Traffic Safety Administration guidelines and that ensure that trainees are: - (1) Law enforcement officers who have demonstrated proficiency and experience in standardized field sobriety testing and the ability to complete the training and function as drug recognition technicians; and

-COMMITTEE AMENDMENT "A" to H.P.
-814, L.D.
-1126

-(1) In order on the boundary description 2 (1) Law enforcement officers who have demonstrated proficiency and experience in standardized field 4 sobriety testing and the ability to complete the training and function as drug recognition technicians; 6 and 8 (2) Employed by law enforcement agencies that have the facilities, equipment and other resources necessary for 10 the effective functioning of drug recognition technicians.
-12 2.
+- (2) Employed by law enforcement agencies that have the facilities, equipment and other resources necessary for the effective functioning of drug recognition technicians. - 2.
 Selection of trainees.
-The Commissioner of Public Safety shall select for training as drug recognition technicians 14 members of the State Police and other law enforcement officers who meet the eligibility requirements.
-16 18 3.
+The Commissioner of Public Safety shall select for training as drug recognition technicians members of the State Police and other law enforcement officers who meet the eligibility requirements. - 3.
 Qualifications.
-Only those law enforcement officers who successfully complete the training and certification program established under this section may conduct drug impairment 20 assessments and offer testimony as drug recognition technicians under section 1312, subsection 6-A. 22 Sec.
-12. 29 MRSA §1313-A, sub-§1, ¶C, as enacted by PL 1985, 24 c.
-331, is amended to read: 26 C. There was probable cause to believe that the person was operating under the influence of intoxicating liquor or 28 drugs and failed to comply with his that person's duty to submit to and complete a-test-to-determine his blood alcohol 30 level required chemical testing; or 32 Sec.
-13. 29 MRSA §1313-A, sub-§2, as enacted by PL 1985, c.
-331, is amended to read: 34 36 2.
+Only those law enforcement officers who successfully complete the training and certification program established under this section may conduct drug impairment assessments and offer testimony as drug recognition technicians under section 1312, subsection 6-A. - Sec.
+13. 29 MRSA §1313-A, sub-§1, ¶C, as enacted by PL 1985, c.
+331, is amended to read: - C. There was probable cause to believe that the person was operating under the influence of intoxicating liquor or drugs and failed to comply with his that person's duty to submit to and complete a test to determine his blood-alcohol level required chemical testing; or - Sec.
+14. 29 MRSA §1313-A, sub-§2, as enacted by PL 1985, c.
+331, is amended to read: - 2.
 Content of report.
-The report required in subsection 1 shall contain all relevant facts which formed the basis for the conviction of adjudication, including bleed-aleehel chemical test 38 results if available.
-40 Sec.
-14. 29 MRSA §1313-B, sub-§3, as enacted by PL 1987, c.
-791, §24, is amended to read: 42 44 3.
+The report required in subsection 1 shall contain all relevant facts which formed the basis for the conviction of adjudication, including blood-alcohol chemical test results if available. - Sec.
+15. 29 MRSA §1313-B, sub-§3, as enacted by PL 1987, c.
+791, §24, is amended to read: - 3.
 Notice of suspension; reason and statutory grounds for suspension.
-The notice of suspension shall clearly specify the 46 reason and statutory grounds for the suspension, the effective date of the suspension, the right of the person to request a hearing, the procedure for requesting a hearing and the date by 48 which that request for hearing shall be made.
-The notice of suspension shall also clearly state that a copy of the report of 50 the law enforcement officer which that formed the basis of the decision to suspend and a copy of any blood-alcohol chemical test eertificate certificates submitted will be provided to the person upon request to the Secretary of State.
+The notice of suspension shall clearly specify the reason and statutory grounds for the suspension, the effective date of the suspension, the right of the person to request a hearing, the procedure for requesting a hearing and the date by which that request for hearing shall be made.
+The notice of suspension shall also clearly state that a copy of the report of the law enforcement officer which that formed the basis of the decision to suspend and a copy of any blood-alcohol chemical test eertificate certificates submitted will be provided to the person upon request to the Secretary of State. - Sec.
+16. 29 MRSA §1313-B, sub-§5, as enacted by PL 1987, c.
+791, §24, is amended to read: - 5.
+Hearing; issues.
+The only issues at the hearing are whether, by a preponderance of the evidence, the person suspended operated a motor vehicle, whether the person's negligent operation caused the death of another person, and whether on that occasion the operator was under the influence of intoxicating liquor or drugs, had an excessive blood-alcohol level or may be penalized for his refusal to submit to a required chemical test to determine his blood-alcohol level testing.
+The provisions of section 1311-A, subsection 8, paragraph C apply.